ribot/pig/README.md

-# Piggie (in the middle)
+# Pig (in the middle)

-**Piggie is currently under heavy development/experimentation and should not be used by anyone!**
+**Pig is currently under heavy development/experimentation and should not be used by anyone!**

-Piggie aims to be the bridge in the middle of your native mobile UI and a some shared JavaScript business logic.
+Pig aims to be the bridge in the middle of your native mobile UI and a some shared JavaScript business logic.